RUTLAND, VERMONT

 (Thor I#207) - The blind Loki pursued the sounds of a car (Steve's just-stolen vehicle), and fell off a cliff in doing so.
 The four horrified mortals witnessed his fall.

-(Defenders I#7 (fb)) - In mid-fall, Loki was teleported away by Dormammu.
+(Defenders I#7 (fb)/Avengers I#115/2) - In mid-fall, Loki was teleported to the Dark Dimension by Dormammu.

 (Justice League of America I#103) - The Justice League defeated the spirits Faust had raised, and in the aftermath, offered the Phantom Stranger membership in the League.
 Felix Faust was pulled over by police before he could get out of Rutland, due to his missing muffler.

 (Avengers I#119) - At Avengers Mansion, Mantis sensed danger emanating from Rutland, and the Avengers (Captain America, Black Panther, Iron Man, Mantis, Scarlet Witch, Swordsman, Thor, Vision) all Quinjetted there.
 Tom Fagan (dressed as Nighthawk) invited the Avengers to be guests of honor at the 14th annual Halloween Parade (and join him at a party afterwards) -- Thor, Black Panther, Captain America, and Iron Man agreed, hoping to draw out the threat, but the others begged off.
 After the uneventful parade, the quartet and Fagan headed through the woods towards his home, but "Fagan" revealed himself to actually be the Collector, and captured the foursome.
 The Swordsman and Mantis uncovered the real Tom Fagan, who had moved in the past year; the four free Avengers gathered the revelers at Fagan's new home and sent them to the old, and while the Collector was distracted by the celebrants, they freed the four captives.
 The Collector sent a swarm of angry bats into town and escaped while the Avengers were stopping the bats.
-The next morning, Thor brought his then-mindless (apparently) brother Loki to Rutland, to be left in the care of Tom Fagan there.
+The next morning, Thor brought his (apparently) then-mindless brother Loki to Rutland, to be left in the care of Tom Fagan there.

 (Thor I#232 - BTS) - Loki enchanted a young Halloween party-goer named Bunker to appear to be Loki, and to act mindless.

-(The Occult Files of Doctor Spektor I#18) - Adam Spektor, his girlfriend Lakota Rainflower, and Adam's cousin Anne Sara were invited to Rutland by Thomas Sikes to attend their annual "Masque Macabre" parade.
+(The Occult Files of Doctor Spektor I#18) - Adam Spektor, his girlfriend Lakota Rainflower, and Adam's cousin Anne Sara were invited to Rutland by Thomas Sikes (see comments) to attend their annual "Masque Macabre" parade.
 They flew there and encountered parade-goers dressed as a number of Spektor's old foes before meeting Sikes, who took Sara to be costumed.
 He and his Brotherhood of Neffram used the Janus Stone to trick Anne into allowing herself to be possessed by the disembodied Princess Neffram.
 Neffram transformed the parade-goers into their costumed identities and set them after Spektor, Lakota, and each-other, but Spektor stole the Janus Stone and briefly coaxed Anne back into control of her own body.
 Pursued by the transformed parade-goers, the trio fled to the top of a nearby hill where Spektor exorcised Neffram from Anne; Sikes and his brotherhood repented their actions.

 (Freedom Fighters I#6) - The Freedom Fighters (Uncle Sam, Doll Man, Phantom Lady, Ray, Black Condor, Human Bomb) needed to get out of town to avoid a police task force, and headed to Rutland at GBS News reporter Martha Roberts' suggestion (her father had once built a cabin near Rutland which she now owned) to view their Halloween parade.
 In Rutland, the sorcerer Enstra led a coven of Warrior Wizards in an attempt to summon the demon Homilus, and they kidnapped Martha as a sacrifice.
 The Freedom Fighters rescued her in the woods outside town, but Enstra was killed in the battle and Homilus accepted him as a sacrifice and arose; the Freedom Fighters soon stopped him via a massive explosion caused by the Human Bomb.
 The explosion was noticed in town but never explained, and Roberts interviewed parade organizer Tom Fagan about that mystery and the parade not long thereafter.

-(Comic Crusader Storybook / Charlton Bullseye I#6) - Vacationing with his uncle and aunt (Al and Sue Caswell), young Bobby Caswell witnessed a falling star and tracked it up on to Bald Mountain, only to find an alien ship.
+(Comic Crusader Storybook / Charlton Bullseye I#6) - Vacationing with his uncle and aunt (Al and Sue Caswell), young Bobby Caswell witnessed a falling star and tracked it to Bald Mountain, only to find an alien ship.
 Sneaking into the open but empty ship, Bobby's hand accidentally touched a hand imprint on a box, and received both the powers of Thunderbunny and knowledge of the powers' origins; afterwards the ship vanished.
 Flying into downtown Rutland, Thunderbunny stopped an armed bank robbery at the Vermont National.

 (Justice League of America I#145) - Count Crystal contacted the demon Azgore and gained power from him in exchange for an offer to sacrifice the Justice League; he quickly killed Superman.
 The Phantom Stranger brought the Justice League (Batman, Hawkman, Hawkgirl, Green Arrow, Black Canary, Wonder Woman) to Rutland (though not on Halloween), where they encountered Tom Fagan out on a morning constitutional.
 Leaving Fagan behind, the team encountered the mystical Carnival of Souls.
 They defeated Crystal there and reclaimed Superman to life; Azgore claimed Count Crystal and the Carnival vanished with them.
 Leaving the Rutland area, the team encountered the Red Tornado.

-(DC Super-Stars#18) - Two demonic gargoyles dwelled on a mountain near Rutland and kidnapped its children (including Teresa Robertson) to sacrifice to the demon Qabal and feed their soon-to-hatch eggs.
+(DC Super-Stars#18) - Two demonic gargoyles dwelt on a mountain near Rutland and kidnapped its children (including Teresa Robertson) to sacrifice to the demon Qabal and feed their soon-to-hatch eggs.
 Possessing a tramp, Deadman came to Rutland at Rama Kushna's behest and witnessed the annual Halloween parade.
 Deadman, rendered mystically material, battled hatching gargoyles, as did townsfolk seeking the missing children.
 He swapped Qabal's intended sacrifice for an already dead townsman, thus foiling Qabal's attempted return, and caused a gas explosion which destroyed the cave and trapped or killed the gargoyles.
 Later that night, Dr. Terry "the Ghostbreaker" Thirteen and his wife Marie Thirteen arrived in Rutland and met the Phantom Stranger there; the two mortals met Tom Fagan at a post-parade party at the Yankee Hotel (also present were Gerry Conway and Carla [Conway], Marty [Pasko], Paul [Levitz], and Romeo [Tanghal]; Steve [Englehart] was noted as having left earlier and Len [Wein], Denny [O'Neill] and Roy [Thomas] were noted as having never showed.)
-Meanwhile, at Fagan's house, the Phantom Stranger was attacked by Tala, who had been manipulating the gargoyles and Qabal; Dr. Thirteen, Tom, and one of the locals who'd fought the gargoyles investigated the lightning striking the house only to meet a mysterious Quentin Abel who invited them to dinner.
+Meanwhile, at Fagan's house, the Phantom Stranger was attacked by Tala, who had been manipulating the gargoyles and Qabal; Dr. Thirteen, Tom, and one of the locals who'd fought the gargoyles investigated the lightning striking the house only to meet a mysterious Quentin Abel, who invited them to dinner.
 Dr. Thirteen quickly realized that Abel was Qabal and broke the mirror he was manifesting through, revealing that Fagan's house had been destroyed.
 The Phantom Stranger and Deadman then teamed to defeat Tala.

-(Freedom Fighters I#13) - The demon Homilus possessed Black Condor and he forcibly brought Phantom Lady and Martha Roberts to Rutland; they were pursued by the other Freedom Fighters (Doll Man, Firebrand, the Hman Bomb, the Ray, Uncle Sam).
+(Freedom Fighters I#13) - The demon Homilus possessed Black Condor and he forcibly brought Phantom Lady and Martha Roberts to Rutland; they were pursued by the other Freedom Fighters (Doll Man, Firebrand, the Human Bomb, the Ray, Uncle Sam).
 Excepting Firebrand, the other men were also soon possessed, but Firebrand and the women eventually broke the possessions after a battle in Rutland's outskirts.
 As they were leaving town, they encountered a flashlight-bearing Tom Fagan, who'd come to investigate the ruckus.

-(Defenders I#100) - Satan transported three Defenders (Dr. Strange, Hulk, Submariner) to Bald Mountain (just outside Rutland), where they battled Satannish.
+(Defenders I#100) - Satan transported three Defenders (Dr. Strange, Hulk, Sub-Mariner) to Bald Mountain (just outside Rutland), where they battled Satannish.
 Satannish created duplicates of the disciples of Dormmammu (which the three had fought on that spot several years previously), as well as duplicates of Xemnu the Titan and the Omegatron (refered to as Yandroth, its creator).
 The battle ended in a fiery explosion on the mountain top, after which all participants were teleported away.

 (Thunderbunny I#5) - Tom Fagan invited his old friend Al Caswell back to Rutland for Halloween; Al brought along his nephew Bobby Caswell (Thunderbunny) and his friend Gary Kato.
-Bobby aided author Matt Masterson in float painting, but the armed "Max Pack" quartet intervened, seeking a treasure Masteron was writing about.
+Bobby aided author Matt Masterson in parade float painting, but the armed "Max Pack" quartet intervened, seeking a treasure Masteron was writing about.
 Bobby drove them off as Thunderbunny, though several floats were destroyed, but refused Fagan's request that he stay and be in the parade.
 Dr. Garfield Sebastian and his daughter Anne (newly empowered as Moon Miss) were also in Rutland seeking the treasure.
 Fagan began the parade (in his Batman costume), and Bobby joined a Thunderbunny float dressed as Thunerbunny's old ally, the Golden Kid.
 When Moon Miss stole Rutland's Green Mountain Boy statue (thinking the treasure was in it), Bobby changed to Thunderbunny again and fought her and the Max Pack -- the Max Pack was arrested, and Moon Miss was apparently killed in an explosion (though she secretly survived).

 (Animal Man#50) - A gaseous star-shaped entity known as the Antagon floated across Vermont, draining the life-forces of those near it while the military fruitlessly pursued and tried to destroy it.
 It eventually reached Rutland, where Metaman confronted it and killed its host (B'wana Beast), but the Antagon then possessed Metaman.
 The combined efforts of Animal Man, Vixen, and Tristess transported it out of their reality, though Rutland had suffered devastating losses.